shadowasphodel2919/shadowasphodel2919/README.md

 I've worked on some exciting projects.
 Here are a few highlights:

 1. **Cryptogrammer**: Working upon this one it is meant to hold visualizations for all the different ciphers.
+2. **FindFoto**: Created an application to easily search your photos from google drives using face-detection.
+3. **ContestMate**: Displays upcoming coding competitions.

 Check out the repositories for more details and don't hesitate to leave your feedback or suggestions.
 Contributions and collaborations are always welcome!